The-Wee-Lad/Video-Hosting-Platform-API/Readme.md

 ## Features

 - **User Management**
-  - User registration and authentication (email/password, OAuth).
+  - User registration and authentication (email/password)
-  - User profiles with roles (e.g., admin, viewer, uploader).
+  -login, logout, remove user,

+- **Subscrition**
+  -Users can subscribe other users

 - **Video Management**
   - Upload, update, and delete videos.
-  - Stream videos to clients using adaptive bitrate streaming.
-  - Support for video metadata (e.g., title, description, tags).
+  - Support for video metadata (e.g., title, description).

+- **Comments and Likes**
-- **Search and Recommendations**
+  - user can comment and like a Video

+- **Search**
-  - Search videos by title, tags, or description.
+  - Search videos by title or description
+  - sort searches by duration, views, date

+- **Playlist**
+  - playlist of videos can be made

+- **Privacy**
-  - Personalized video recommendations based on user activity.
+  - a video can have comments on off options
+  - a video can be public, private

-- **Analytics and Insights**
+  - subscription list and can be made private
-  - Track views, likes, and other interactions.
-  - Generate usage reports for users and admins.

-- **Content Moderation**
-  - Admin tools for flagging and reviewing inappropriate content.

 ---